 Organize your space

 Keep your learning space and course materials organized and free of clutter.
-Develop an organizational system so you can find what you need when you need it.
+Develop an organizational system that helps you find what you need when you need it.
 For example, hit up a local thrift store for a file cabinet or desk, organize your materials in folders, and store them in a drawer for easy access.
 Bottom line, figure out what works best for you and stick with it.

 Set your schedule